UAV-Bro/3D-Printed-Drones/Revo Quad /README.txt

 	Mount motors with thread lock to the motor mounts.
 	Cut the 25x23 carbon tubes to desired length for arms.
 Use masking tape around the carbon tube for a clean cut.
 	Solder wires to extend through the arm to the ESC, you can cut excess later.
-	Epoxy motor assembly to carbon tubes with extended wires Route motor wires through the frame and epoxy carbon tube arms to the frame and level motors.
+	Epoxy motor assembly to carbon tubes with extended wires ran through the tube.
+	Route motor wires through the frame and epoxy carbon tube arms to the frame and level motors by eye (easier with props temporarily on).
-	Install M3 brass threaded inserts where needed in the hub for flight controller mount and VTX mount.
+	Install M3 brass threaded inserts with soldering iron where needed in the hub for flight controller mount and VTX mount.
 	Mount all-in-one FC/ESC or individual ESC and Flight controller.
-	Install XT 90 bulkhead mount and solder to ESC, don't forget the esc Capacitor.
+	Install XT 90 bulkhead mount use unlocks or thread lock, and solder 10-12AWG to ESC, don't forget the esc Capacitor keep those leads short.
 	Solder motor wires to ESC.
 	Mount VTX, connect to FC.
 	Mount TPU Prints for Camera Mount and VTX Antenna Mount.
 	Install Landing gear legs 8x6mm carbon tubes and Landing Gear Feet with a dab of hot glue or epoxy.
 (Hot glue works fine if it is snug, so you can replace them after a crash)
-	Configure FC
+	Configure FC in Betaflight or INAV or whatever you want.
 	Enjoy

 Do your Due Diligence.